 the following areas:

 - IEP Support: Evaluation and eligibility, service delivery options for young children with disabilities and resources related to working with children who are deaf/hard of hearing or blind/visually impaired.

 - Standards Instruction and Assessment: Evidence-based teaching strategies and curriculum; on-going assessment practices.

 - Child Find/Screening: School districts and other early childhood programs are working together through informed referral networks to identify children who may need additional developmental support and to provide information to parents about their child's development.

 - Social Emotional Competence: The WI Pyramid Model (Preschool PBIS Model) comprehensive, cross disciplinary professional development to support professionals working to ensure the social and emotional well-being of infants, young children, and their families.

 - Culturally & Linguistically Responsive Practices: Resources and support related to working with tribal students and dual-language learners.

-Additional services include but are not limited to the following: customized in-service trainings and workshops for regular and special education staff including Wisconsin Model Early Learning Standards (WMELS), facilitation of regional support networks (EC Forum and the Curriculum and Assessment Network), regular school site visits (including environmental and program evaluation with follow-up coaching as needed), and parent education presentations.
-The early education consultant also coordinates the IDEA preschool implementation minigrants and provides on-site support/leadership for minigrant recipients.
+Additional services include but are not limited to the following: customized in-service trainings and workshops for regular and special education staff comprising of Wisconsin Model Early Learning Standards (WMELS), facilitation of regional support networks (EC Forum, EC Consultation Network, and the Curriculum and Assessment Network), regular school site visits (including environmental and program evaluation with follow-up coaching as needed), and parent education presentations.
+Contact CESA #4 to evaluate your district-specific needs.

 For more information contact: